What is a Hot Flash?

 How often do hot flashes happen?

 Hot flashes start for most women in their 40s as they begin perimenopause.
 The frequency of hot flashes vary from woman to woman.
 Some women experience multiple hot flashes per hour, while others can go days in between.
-For a lot of women, hot flashes stop for the most part once they reach menopause, although for some women they may linger for a few years after menopause.

 Tips for reducing hot flashes

-Adjusting your lifestyle to avoiding hot flash triggers can help to reduce the frequency of hot flashes.
+You may not be able to prevent hot flashes, but adjusting your lifestyle to avoiding hot flash triggers can help to reduce the frequency of hot flashes.
 There are also Hot Flash Relief products that can help make them less miserable.

 Lifestyle adjustments for mitigating hot flashes